-"Similar to other domains, Army leaders and organizations must be capable of employing capabilities in cyberspace, but not to the point of dependency should those capabilities be negated."
+156 "Similar to other domains, Army leaders and organizations must be capable of employing capabilities in cyberspace, but not to the point of dependency should those capabilities be negated."
 DA.
 (2014, Undated).
 2014 Army Strategic Planning Guidance, p.
 17.

-"Empowering teams to operate more independently may require helping them learn some scientific-thinking skills, which will enable them to make decisions more autonomously and maneuver situationally."
+157 "Empowering teams to operate more independently may require helping them learn some scientific-thinking skills, which will enable them to make decisions more autonomously and maneuver situationally."
 Rother, M. & Rosenthal, M. (2018, Summer).
 An approach to becoming agile in a dynamic world: Helping employees develop scientific thinking empowers them to solve problems and make decisions.
 Target, p.
-21. This is an important consideration as Army forces seek greater authorities and permissions extended to the lowest practical echelons.
-Greater authorities and permissions are sought for national-level capabilities including intelligence, cyberspace, space, and some physical strike capabilities to allow future Army forces to operate in competition and rapidly transition to conflict effectively.
-Some allies and other partners may capabilities to allow future Army forces to operate in competition and rapidly transition to conflict effectively.
-Some allies and other partners may not adequately understand the second and third order effects and the potential for unintended consequences.
+21. 158 This is an important consideration as Army forces seek greater authorities and permissions extended to the lowest practical echelons.
+Greater authorities and permissions are sought for national-level capabilities including intelligence, cyberspace, space, and some physical strike capabilities to allow future Army forces to operate in competition and rapidly transition through crisis to conflict effectively.
+Some allies and other partners may not adequately understand the second- and third-order effects and the potential for unintended consequences.
 Forces must have been trained and prepared to employ the capabilities with which they are entrusted.
-"Even if the Army is able to implement [mission command] perfectly, it will still need to be able to communicate in a [joint, interagency,

-"Even if the Army is able to implement [mission command] perfectly, it will still need to be able to communicate in a [joint, interagency, intergovernmental, and multinational] environment to successfully complete operations and support national objectives.
+159 "Even if the Army is able to implement [mission command] perfectly, it will still need to be able to communicate in a [joint, interagency, intergovernmental, and multinational] environment to successfully complete operations and support national objectives.
 "DA, Chief of Staff of the Army Strategic Studies Group-I. (2013, July).
 Testing Assumptions about the Role of Land Power in 2030 Final Report, p.
-31.

-$^{159}$ "Culturally, the Army has seen a rise in risk aversion over the course of the last decade that has prompted many leaders to spend considerable time trying to avoid making decisions and pass that responsibility further up the chain of command.
-The logical outcome is something with which 118 most soldiers are all too familiar: micromanagement."
+31. 160 "Culturally, the Army has seen a rise in risk aversion over the course of the last decade that has prompted many leaders to spend considerable time trying to avoid making decisions and pass that responsibility further up the chain of command.
+The logical outcome is something with which time trying to avoid making decisions and pass that responsibility further up the chain of command.
+The logical outcome is something with which most soldiers are all too familiar: micromanagement."
 Doty, J. & Fenalson, J. (2013, July).
 Mission command and mission accomplishment.
 Army Magazine, 59(9), p.
 16.

-Failure should never be viewed as permanent or representative.
+161 Failure should never be viewed as permanent or representative.
 Instead, it is an opportunity to learn and remediate.

-"A further threat to Mission Command lies in the twin areas of blame culture and litigation.
+162 "A further threat to Mission Command lies in the twin areas of blame culture and litigation.
 Their combined effects are insidious and potentially corrosive.
 On the one hand, if something goes wrong, somebody is usually blamed.
 There is a 'fall guy', not least because the Media, with their need for immediate but often simplistic messages, want someone to be seen to be blamed.
 Mission Command only works in an environment of mutual trust.
-One important element of that trust is acceptance by the superior of well-intentioned mistake."
+One important element of that trust is acceptance by the superior of well-intentioned mistakes."
 Storr, J. (2003, Autumn).
 A command philosophy for the information age: The continuing relevance of mission command.
 Defence Studies, 3 (3), p.
 125. The Army must develop leaders with the moral courage to resist the current culture of blame and litigation.